Domination When the Stars Are Out: Introduction

-In this paper, we show how to extend the algorithm of Fernau~\cite{Fernau2006} from line graphs to claw-free graphs.
-For this, we use a recent highly nontrivial structural characterization of claw-free graphs due to Chudnovsky and Seymour.
-This characterization shows that every claw-free graph can be built by applying certain gluing operations to certain atomic structures.
-The proof of this characterization is contained in a sequence of seven papers (called \emph{Claw-free graphs I} through \emph{VII}).
-The survey \cite{ChudnovskyS2005} gives a compact accessible summary of the main ideas in the proof.
+In this paper, we resolve the question whether \textsc{Dominating Set} is fixed-parameter tractable on $K_{1,3}$-free and/or $K_{1,4}$-free graphs.
+We answer this same question also for the related \textsc{Connected Dominating Set} problem.
+Additionally, we determine the $\ell$-claw-free graphs on which these problems admit a polynomial kernel.
+These results combined completely settle the parameterized complexity of both problems on $\ell$-claw-free graphs.

-The original proof of the Chudnovsky and Seymour characterization theorem for claw-free graphs is essentially nonalgorithmic.
-Thus, the main challenge in our approach was to provide an algorithmic version of this theorem.
-We fully meet and settle this challenge in Section~\ref{sec:structure}.
+\paragraph{Our Results.} In the first part of the paper, we present our main contribution: an algorithmic version of a recent, highly nontrivial structural decomposition theorem for claw-free graphs by Chudnovsky and Seymour.
+This decomposition shows that every claw-free graph can be built by applying certain gluing operations to certain atomic structures.
+The proof that such a decomposition exists is contained in a sequence of seven papers by Chudnovsky and Seymour~\cite{ChudnovskyS2007-1,ChudnovskyS2008-2,ChudnovskyS2008-3,ChudnovskyS2008-4,ChudnovskyS2008-5,ChudnovskyS2010-6,ChudnovskyS2012-7}; an accessible summary of the proof can be found in the announcement of their results~\cite{ChudnovskyS2005}.
+The original proof of their decomposition theorem, however, does not directly imply an algorithm to find the decomposition.

-Several attempts to characterize claw-free graphs and its subclasses have been made before the full decomposition theorem of Chudnovsky and Seymour appeared.
-For instance, Fouquet~\cite{Fouquet1993} showed that certain claw-free graphs are either so-called quasi-line graphs or possesses a vertex with a $C_{5}$ as an induced subgraph in its neighborhood.
-Inspired by this approach and drawing on ideas from the Chudnovsky-Seymour characterization, Faenza \etal\cite{FaenzaOS2010} recently developed a new polynomial-time algorithm for Maximum Independent Set on claw-free graphs.
-For Dominating Set, however, the core difficulty of the problem persists even in these quasi-line graphs.
-Hence such a much finer decomposition is needed, which we develop in this paper.
-Moreover, we believe that having such a fine decomposition will prove useful in attacking other optimization problems on claw-free graphs.
+In order to obtain our algorithmic decomposition theorem for claw-free graphs, we first develop polynomial-time algorithms that undo the aforementioned gluing operations (Sect.~\ref{sec:joins}).
+These algorithms could be of independent interest, as the structures that these algorithms find are not specific to claw-free graphs.
+Then, we develop polynomial-time algorithms that recognize several of the atomic structures that make up claw-free graphs (Sect.~\ref{sec:recog}).
+Finally, we make several changes to the proof of the original decomposition theorem by Chudnovsky and Seymour that simplify it and make it easier to algorithmize (Sect.~\ref{sec:structure}).
+Finally, we put all these pieces together to give an algorithmic decomposition theorem for claw-free graphs that runs in $\stripTime$ time (Sect.~\ref{sec:decomp}).